 Sociophone ( [5] ) is an application which monitors face-to-face conversations at the core to investigate social interaction.
 It is classified as an “interaction-aware application” [5].
 Whilst the focus is not around stress, human interaction often leads to the revealing of other stress responses in the event the person is stressed [1, 5].
 The symptoms of different characteristics that the application checks for are also similar to those that can be analysed to detect the onset of stress, namely: “sound signals, online turn segmentation and meta linguistic feature extraction” [5].

 MoodScope ( [6] ) is a sensor that measures the mental state of a user that does not use physical properties.
 Rather, the aim of the project is to detect the mood of a user to provide a context as an input for other applications which, in turn, enables “context-aware computing” [6] – something that is highly important in creating a successful application, since it allows the application to act dynamically and enhance human-computer interaction, as opposed to acting statically [10].
 MoodScope does not use physiological signals as most do, but rather uses the activity a user has with their phone to determine what mood they are in.
 MoodScope further uses customised data sets for each user to gradually improve the accuracy of the application for each user.
-Whilst it starts off inaccurate, it uses a 2-month training period to increase the accuracy of the application in its inferences, raising the accuracy from 66% to 93%, when analysing 32 participants [6]
+Whilst it starts off inaccurate, it uses a 2-month training period to increase the accuracy of the application in its inferences, raising the accuracy from 66% to 93%, when analysing 32 participants [6].

+MyWalk ***REFERENCE 6*** is a mobile application that, rather than being based around stress in particular, was developed to help reduce gait asymmetry.
+Gait asymmetry involves physiological reactions to cause abnormal movements of the human body and limbs, and is very common in the event of a stroke.
+This is particularly useful to this project for us to understand how sensors are used to detect changes in movement as someone walks.
+Using the accelerometer, the application was able to determine how the person walks, and measure to what degree they were able to walk “normally” - that is, in a straight line, as per the instructions provided.
+Making use of all three axes of motion and space, the degrees of asymmetry were calculated on average and the variance between each sampled value could be used to assess recovery progress.

 We can draw a number of parallels between each of the applications, whilst also noting key differences in achieving certain elements of our common goal.
 We can see in [4], [5], [6] and [8], phones are used for the collecting and processing of data to generate information regarding human interaction.
 In particular, [4], [5] and [8] collect physiological information, with [4] and [5] specifically using this to calculate one’s mood, which we can directly infer one’s level of stress.
 [8], on the other hand, collects physiological data to specifically respond to a dangerous, and very key, stress response.
 [6] does not utilise physiological reactions, yet still manages to detect stress through other interesting means.
 [7] is very different, since it uses other technologies to collect useful data, analyse the data and produce results based off one parameter to scale what mood the person is in.